-- 7. Proprietary Information and Inventions Agreement.
-You affirm that you will sign the Company's standard Employee Invention Assignment and Confidentiality Agreement, a copy of which has been provided to you. - 8.
-Employment Relationship; At Will Employment.
+- 8.1.
+At Will Employment.
 Employment with the Company is for no specific period of time.
-Your employment with the Company will be "at will," meaning that either you or the Company may terminate your employment at any time and for any reason, with or without Cause or notice, subject to the terms of this Agreement.
+Your employment with the Company is "at will," meaning that either you or the Company may terminate your employment at any time and for any reason, with or without cause or notice (subject to any consequences set forth in this Agreement).
 Any contrary representations that may have been made to you are superseded by this Agreement.
 This is the full and complete agreement between you and the Company on this term.
-Although your job duties, title, compensation and benefits, as well as the Company's personnel policies and procedures, may change from time to time, the "at will" nature of your employment may only be changed in an express written agreement signed by you and a duly authorized member of the Company Board.
+Although your job duties, title, compensation and benefits, as well as the Company's personnel policies and procedures, may change from time to time, the "at will" nature of your employment may only be changed in an express written agreement signed by you, a duly authorized Company officer or member of the Company board of directors (other than you) and a duly authorized Parent officer or member of the Board (other than you). - 8.2.
+Board Seat.
+If your position as the CEO of the Company is terminated by you or the Company for any reason, you shall promptly resign from the Board and the board of directors of any of Parent's subsidiaries, including, without limitation, the Company. - 8.3.
+Non-Disparagement.
+The Company shall use its best efforts to ensure that the Company's and Parent's executive officers and Board members (to the extent then in service) shall not make, directly or indirectly, any negative or disparaging statements or comments, either as fact or as opinion about you, with any written or oral statement.
+You agree to not make, directly or indirectly, any negative or disparaging statements or comments, either as fact or opinion, about Parent or its subsidiaries, directors, officers, employees or agents.
+Nothing in this Section 8.3 shall prohibit you or the Company or its executive officers or Company Board members from providing truthful information in response to a subpoena or other legal process.